amitsaha/amitsaha.github.io/content/aws-assume-iam-role-from-another.md

 There are two stages to implement this solution.
 The first stage is to setup the infrastructure to allow the assume role operation to succeed.
 If an IAM role, `role1` wants to assume another

+Before we move on, we will run `terraform destroy` here so that the next step succeeds.
+We are using a local `tfstate` file in each configuration directory for the demos which makes this step necessary.

 ## Solution: Infrastructure setup